 As men age, their production of testosterone naturally declines.
 But this age-related hormonal decline is much less dramatic in men than in women.
 During menopause, the production of estrogen and progesterone decreases sharply in women.
 The drop in testosterone is much more subtle in men.

 Low levels of testosterone have been associated with weakened bones, diabetes and cardiovascular disease rates, diminished sex drive, and muscle loss in aging men.
-Signs of low testosterone levels include decreased sex drive, erectile dysfunction, low sperm count, reduced fertility, and increased breast size.
-Some men may even experience menopausal-like symptoms, including hot flashes, irritability, difficulty concentrating, and depression.
+Signs of low testosterone levels include:

 If your doctor suspects your testosterone levels are low, a simple blood test can check it.
 But since testosterone levels fluctuate widely throughout the day, a single test may not be able to diagnose testosterone deficiency.
 Generally, the acceptable range of levels is between 250-1,000 nanograms per deciliter (ng/dL) for total testosterone.

-While testosterone does decline with age, diseases and conditions of the testes, pituitary gland, hypothalamus, and various genetic conditions may also cause reductions in the production of testosterone.
-If your testosterone levels are abnormally low, your doctor may perform additional tests to look for damage to the testes, or hypothalamic or pituitary gland diseases.
-If one of these diseases or conditions is detected, treatment may resolve the testosterone deficiency, or TRT may be indicated.
-In addition, some medications may cause the testosterone level to drop.
-Diminished testosterone levels are a known complication of chronic opioid therapy for chronic pain.
+While testosterone does decline with age, diseases and conditions that affect the testicles, pituitary gland, and hypothalamus may cause reductions in testosterone production.
+Various genetic conditions also affect testosterone levels.
+If your testosterone levels are abnormally low, your doctor may perform additional tests to look for underlying causes.
+If one of these diseases or conditions is detected, treatment of the underlying disorder may resolve the testosterone deficiency, or TRT may be indicated.
+Some medications may also cause a drop in testosterone.
+Diminished testosterone levels are a known complication of prolonged opioid and steroid use.
+Stopping their use may correct testosterone levels.

 There are different delivery methods of TRT for clinically low testosterone levels in otherwise healthy men, such as pills, injections, patches or gels, and a tablet that adheres to the gum surface.
 TRT might benefit men who suffer the symptoms of low testosterone in a number of ways, including: